-In Real Time state, incoming data from the caption computer is stored in the real time input buffer until a complete line of caption/text data has been accumulated.
-When a carriage return (<cr>) character is encountered, the line of data is transferred into the appropriate data stream.
-The line may be edited using ^H (backspace) or ^X (delete line) before the <cr>> is input.
+In Real Time state, incoming data from the caption computer is transferred as it is typed into the appropriate data stream.
+The line may be edited using ^H (backspace) or ^X (delete line).
 A delay of 1 to 9 seconds can be inserted by including ^Bn into the data. (n is the number of seconds of delay desired)

 If a caption data channel is specified, captions will be in rollup format with a specified number of lines.
-The default format is 3 line caption rollup for caption data channels, and text format for text channels.
+The default format is 3 line caption rollup for caption data channels and text format for text channels.